michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

 https://github.com/michaelhenkel/opencontrail-docker-libnetwork

 In order to show the full potential of the abstraction this example uses one CNI
-and one CNM based container in a Service Chain between two other containers.
+and one CNM based container as Service Instances (SI) in a Service Chain between
+two other containers.
+Two additional containers will be connected to VNs net1 and net2.
+A network policy
+will force traffic between the containers through the CNM and CNI SI.
 Therefore two virtual networks (VNs) (net1 and net2) will be created.
 The VNs
 must be created using the CNM command line as CNM doesn't support discovery
 of VNs not being created by CNM.

+# Logical Network Setup
 ```
                       +-------------+
                       |    cnmSI    |